romdalf/dwgc2021/README.md

 Let's take a not related example; when a TLS certificate is required for an application, calling a Kubernetes native component like [cert-manager](https://cert-manager.io/docs/) allows the Application Team to self-service the request reducing the lead time for operational readiness with the burden to knwon about the organization current and future choices regarding a certificate provider.

-Let's come back to the stateful application example; when an application need to store and access data, calling a Kubernetes native component to handle persistent volume is mandatory to allow the same frictionless, self-service, and full benefiting of all the Kubernetes perks.
+Let's come back to the stateful application example; when an application need to store and access data, calling a Kubernetes native component to handle persistent volume is mandatory to allow the same frictionless, self-service, and benefiting of all the Kubernetes perks.

-One key challenge is the data gravity.
+Well guess what...
+Kubernetes native Software-Defined-Storage exists!
+And the good thing is that there are no needs to learn any CLI commands, skill up in storage terminology except for capacity and the minimum Kubernetes object definitions, or to perform extensive automation to hook up the old legacy storage to the Kubernetes platform.

-The TLS certificate will be stored as a Kubernetes Secrets available out of all the *etcd* instances which guarantees a high availability in case of issue.
-If the persistent data is a the CRM database of a company, we might look at a couple of GB that can't be store in *etcd*
+## we all agree, we don't care!